tailcallhq/tailcallhq.github.io/graphql/faq.md

 # Frequently Asked Questions

-Below are answers to some frequently asked questions.
-Please [contact us](https://discord.com/invite/kRZBPpkgwq) if you do not see your answer here.
+Here are answers to some of the most frequently asked questions.
+If you don't see what you're looking for, please feel free to [contact us](https://discord.com/invite/kRZBPpkgwq)!

 ## Performance

 **What sort of throughput and latency can we expect?**

-Please refer to our [benchmarks page](https://github.com/tailcallhq/graphql-benchmarks).
+Check out our [benchmarks page](https://github.com/tailcallhq/graphql-benchmarks) for detailed information.

 **How much scale can Tailcall handle?**

-We are horizontally scalable and can handle billions of requests per second.
+Tailcall is designed to scale horizontally and can handle billions of requests per second.

 ## Features

 **I use REST APIs.
 How can I use Tailcall if I don’t currently use GraphQL?**

-Tailcall has developed a directive called `@rest` to take advantage of the composition capabilities of GraphQL without requiring you to adopt GraphQL for your endpoints.
-With the help of this directive, Tailcall GraphQL queries and mutations may be made available as REST endpoints.
+Tailcall has a special directive called `@rest` that lets you use the composition capabilities of GraphQL without needing you to adopt GraphQL for your endpoints.
+This directive makes Tailcall GraphQL queries and mutations available as REST endpoints.

 **Can Tailcall generate GraphQL from gRPC APIs?**

-Yes, Tailcall automatically generates GraphQL configuration from various sources such as REST, gRPC, and already existing GraphQL configuration files.
-In fact, we support a hybrid integration of REST and gRPC.
-You can read more about generating GraphQL configuration from gRPC [here](https://tailcall.run/docs/graphql-grpc-tailcall/).
+Absolutely!
+Tailcall automatically generates GraphQL configurations from REST, gRPC, and existing GraphQL configuration files.
+We even support a hybrid integration of REST and gRPC.
+You can learn more about generating GraphQL configuration from gRPC APIs [here](https://tailcall.run/docs/graphql-grpc-tailcall/).

 **Is authentication built-in with Tailcall?
 If yes, how?**

-Yes, Tailcall provides a straightforward way to implement entity-level authentication in your GraphQL schema.
+Yes, Tailcall offers a simple way to add entity-level authentication to your GraphQL schema.
 You can read more about it [here](https://tailcall.run/docs/field-level-access-control-graphql-authentication/).

 **Does Tailcall work with HTTP/2?**

-Yes, Tailcall enables support for HTTP/2 for both server (ingress) and client (egress) operations, facilitating the protocol's adoption for both incoming and outgoing server requests.
-For egress, there is no special setting required; Tailcall will automatically upgrade the connection to HTTP/2 whenever possible.
+Yes, Tailcall supports HTTP/2 for both server (ingress) and client (egress) operations, enabling the protocol for incoming and outgoing server requests.
+For egress, no special settings are needed—Tailcall will automatically upgrade the connection to HTTP/2 whenever possible.

 **Do you follow the Federation specification?**

-Yes, the subgraph spec is compatible with the Federation specification.
+Yes, our subgraph spec is fully compatible with the Federation specification.

 **Are you going to have a control plan like Apollo or Cosmo that has a self-hosted solution?**